------------------ What is SWAP? -------------------

 SWAP is not just for Older/low spec machines.

-It will only swap when needed, SWAP will still happen with quick peeks/spike of DRAM demand (Bottle necking), this can happen at any % of RAM usage.
+Swapping will/can still happen at anytime due to peeks/spike of DRAM demand, this can happen at any % of RAM usage.

 ----- Problems that may occur relating to SWAP: -----